Why Don't People Believe In Jesus Christ?

 1. Lack of Evidence

-Some don’t believe in Jesus because of a lack of evidence.
-Scientific theories rely on data.
-In contrast, people trust Jesus because of their spiritual and historical experiences.
-For some, this may not convince them of his existence or divinity.
+One of the primary reasons people may not believe in Jesus Christ is the perceived lack of empirical evidence.
+Unlike scientific theories that rely on observable data, faith in Jesus is based on spiritual experiences and historical accounts.
+For some, this may not be sufficient to convince them of his existence or divinity.

 2. Religious Pluralism